How Much Does a Welding Program Cost in 2026? Full Breakdown

 1. Median Costs: Average travel expenses are around $313.41 per month.

-2. Vehicle Use: Driving your own vehicle can lead to higher costs compared to public transit.
+2. Vehicle Use: Driving your own car usually costs more than public transit.

 Food and Utilities